dasiths/dasiths.github.io/_posts/2026-06-10-the-errand-agentic-delegation.md

 One more wrinkle before we leave the bread aisle.

 Mr. Patel's shop is part of a chain, and the chain's accounts office has rules.
-Say one of them is: "Don't put tobacco on a family account for a kid, even if a parent okays it."
+Say one of them is: "Don't put tobacco on a parent's account for a kid, even if a parent okays it."
 So now there are *two* gates, not one.
 Mom has to approve, *and* the chain's own rulebook has to allow it.

 This matters more than it looks.
 Mom's authority does **not** overrule the shop.
 If the accounts office says no, it's no, even with a signed, verified, totally legitimate okay from Mom.
 The person's permission sits *underneath* the shop's own policy, not above it.
 (In AAuth, the shop's rulebook lives in the **Access Server**.
 Again, the name's not the point.
 The point is: the place you're acting on doesn't give up its own rules just because you brought permission.)

 So who actually clears it with the accounts office?
 Not Patel, and not Mom directly.
-Patel forwards the charge for clearing, and Dad, as the family's account authority, is the one who settles it with the accounts office: Dad confirms Mom's okay, the accounts office checks the chain's rulebook, and the cleared result comes back so Patel can hand over the bread.
+Patel forwards the charge for clearing, and Dad, as the authority for Mom's account, is the one who settles it with the accounts office: Dad confirms Mom's okay, the accounts office checks the chain's rulebook, and the cleared result comes back so Patel can hand over the bread.
 That back-and-forth between Dad and the accounts office is the extra hop in the diagram below.
 (When there's no separate accounts office, Dad just gives the okay himself, the simpler shape in the cake diagram.)

 ---